appcircleio/appcircle-docusaurus/docs/self-hosted-runner/installation.md

 ## Installation

-Adding a self-hosted runner requires that you download, install and register Appcircle runner to your organization.
+Adding a self-hosted runner requires that you download, register and configure Appcircle runner in your environment.

 ### 1. Download